nextann/jann_intracode/README.md

 Email: jinchulann93@gmail.com
 Language: Ruby

-Line Count For Implementation 1095
+Line Count For Implementation:

+		1095 total
 		22	token.rb
 		303 scanner.rb
 		770 parser.rb

 Run:
 	./parser.rb input_files
 	OR
 	./parser.rb input_files output_files

+NOTE:
-	NOTE:if no output_files is given, puts output in "output.c" by default if parsing was successful
+	if no output_files is given, puts output in "output.c" by default if parsing was successful

 Functionality:

-		The parser implements LL(1) grammar (some parts LL(3)) using recursive descent method.
-The grammar is same as the previous part of the assignment but only has change of removing while and if statements to gotos, and only using gvar and lvar.
+		The parser is implemented using mostly LL(1) grammar (with some parts LL(3)) using recursive descent method.
+		The implementation changes regular C codes into lower standard of C using gotos, and only using gvar and lvar.
 		If the parsing was sucessful it returns number of functions, variables and statements in the input_file.
 		However, when it fails, it returns error and does not produce an output file.
+		Functionality of the implementation can be checked by comparing outputs of compiled codes: regular C code and produced C code from the implementation.

 	Design decision:

 		The grammar was slightly modified to allow as much LL(1) possible.
-Some grammar includes "_tail"
+Some grammar includes "_tail" To refer to the grammar used in this implementation check "ParserGrammar.txt"

 	Test Cases: